The Boy with the Leaking Boot

 The Boy with the Leaking Boot is a statue showing a young boy, with a bare right foot, holding up his right boot and looking at it.
 The statue is about 4 ft tall, and in many cases forms a fountain, with water emerging from the toe of the boot.
 There are at least 24, and reportedly "hundreds" of examples.
 The origin of the statue is thought to be an Italian design sold to an American manufacturer.
-There are several theories claiming that the boy a young Italian newspaper seller who drowned, or, less likely given the original design, an American army drummer-boy who carried water in his leaking boot to help fallen comrades, or a young fire-fighter either using his boot in a bucket chain or emptying his boot after an incident, or possibly none of these.
+There are several theories claiming that the boy is a young Italian newspaper seller who drowned, or, less likely given the original design, an American army drummer-boy who carried water in his leaking boot to help fallen comrades, or a young fire-fighter either using his boot in a bucket chain or emptying his boot after an incident, or possibly none of these.
 The statue has also been called The Boy with the Leaky Boot, Boy Immigrant and Unfortunate Boot.

 Original historic print on the J. L. Mott Iron Works 1925's fountain's Catalog used by Santa Clara council (Cuba) when they selected the fountain for the city's main square.